-Utrecht is one of Holland’s oldest and most beautiful cities.
-Located in the heart of the country, its refined centre with its tree-lined canals and world-class museums is reminiscent of the capital, but Utrecht is quieter than Amsterdam and has a laid back, welcoming vibe.
+Utrecht is one of Holland’s oldest and most beautiful cities and it has also been the religious centre of Holland since the 8th century.
+Located in the heart of the country, its refined centre with its tree-lined canals and world-class museums is reminiscent of the capital, but Utrecht is quieter than Amsterdam and has a relaxed and welcoming feel to it.

 Why visit Utrecht?